Williamsville East High School

 Williamsville East High School is one of the three high schools located in the Williamsville Central School District in Williamsville, New York.
 The other two high schools in the district are Williamsville North High School and Williamsville South High School.
 For the 2016–2017 school year, 1,030 students were enrolled in the school, about the same as the 2004–2005 school year, where 1,048 students were enrolled.

-Curriculum

-Williamsville East has a wide range of Advanced Placement courses in many areas of study.
-All students are required to take the New York State Regents exams as required by the state for graduation.
-Williamsville East offers two different New York State certified diplomas: The Regents diploma and the Advanced Regents Diploma.
-The Advanced Regents diploma has more requirements in the math and sciences than the Regents diploma.
-Williamsville East has a Foreign Language requirement, which all students must fulfill by passing the regents exam in that language, usually in the end of their sophomore or junior years.
-Advanced Placement, Honors, and Regents courses are available in English, Social Studies, Natural Sciences, Foreign Language, and Mathematics.
-East offers four foreign languages for study; French, Spanish, Latin, and Mandarin Chinese.

 Music

 The Rockefeller Philanthropy Advisors donated a $70,000 grant to assist the Williamsville Poetry Music Dance Celebration, begun at Williamsville East in 2000 by band director Dr. Stephen Shewan and English teacher Mr. John Kryder.